 As we have already discussed both Fidelity and TD Ameritrade offer $0 commission on online stock, ETF, and options trades.
 TD Ameritrade also has an abundance of tradable assets ranging from stocks, stock splits, options, ETFs, mutual funds to futures and forex.

-With a broad selection of commission-free ETFs, TD Ameritrade certainly has all the interactive tools that both beginner investors and experienced traders need to understand them, allowing you to tailor your trading experience to your trading style and needs.
+With a broad selection of commission-free ETFs, TD Ameritrade certainly has all the interactive tools that both beginner investors and experienced traders need to understand, allowing you to tailor your trading experience to your trading style and needs.
 TD Ameritrade’s ETFs are brought to you by some of the top companies in the financial sector.

-Fidelity offers its account users a variety of investment options such as US and international stocks, mutual funds, and ETFs.
+Fidelity offers its account users a variety of investment options such as the US and international stocks, mutual funds, and ETFs.
 Global stock trades are available from 25 countries.
 ETFs and Mutual funds from Fidelity cover almost any other investments to help suit your needs as a trader.

-This trading platform supports more than 10,000 mutual funds and a bunch of ETFs, as well as its Fidelity and iShares ETFs all based on a commission-free basis.
+This trading platform supports more than 10,000 mutual funds and a bunch of ETFs, as well as it is Fidelity and iShares ETFs all based on a commission-free basis.
 Something that sets Fidelity apart from its competitors is its selection of EFTs and mutual funds.
 This includes more than 3,500 zero transaction fee mutual funds and over 350 0% commission ETFs.

 With a Fidelity brokerage account traders have access to CDs and market bonds.

-TD Ameritrade provides its users with access to a wide range of tradable assets from ETFs, and stocks to futures, forex and mutual funds.
+TD Ameritrade provides its users with access to a wide range of tradable assets from ETFs, and stocks to futures, forex, and mutual funds.
 After investing in ErisX, TD Ameritrade has intentions to also start offering cryptocurrencies.

 When TD Ameritrade traders invest they have the option to make the most of dividend reinvestments and initial public offerings or IPOs as they are commonly known.
-However, If you want more of a hands off approach, the managed portfolios service could be a wise alternative.
+However, If you want more of a hands-off approach, the managed portfolios service could be a wise alternative.